Rumali-Siddiqua/News-Feed-Application-Hackathon/README.md

 # News-Feed-Application-Hackathon
 ## Project description
-Client-server web app.
+A client-server model web app.
 Created a website that displays trending news in Indonesia.
 Data Source: https://newsapi.org
 ## Technologies & tools used:
 - JavaScript and CSS
 - PostgreSQL